IT IS NOT A PASSIVE thing to sit in the audience. It is also not a safe thing.

 We file in, avoiding eye contact and clutching tickets.
-We sort ourselves into aisles that are lettered and numbered in illogical fashion, we search for but can’t spell mezzanine, and we politely share the armrests as though nothing transformative is about to happen and as if we will emerge in two hours utterly unscathed.
+We sort ourselves into aisles that are lettered and numbered in illogical fashion, we search for but cannot spell mezzanine, and we politely share the armrests as though nothing transformative is about to happen and as if we will emerge in two hours utterly unchanged.

-When the curtain rises or the dancer enters or the baton drops or the singer exhales – if it is good art, and heck, sometimes even if it is bad art – the cacaphony of the disparate lives of 200 or 400 or 1,200 people in the audience is stilled.
-Some common human ground is found and tilled and made fertile, and our hearts are laid bare to each other and to ourselves.
+When the curtain rises or the dancer enters or the baton drops or the singer exhales—if it is good art, and, heck, sometimes even if it is bad art—the cacophony of the disparate lives of 200 or 400 or 1200 people in the audience is stilled.
+Some common human ground is found and tilled and made fertile and our hearts are laid bare to each other and to ourselves.

 “Art takes us out of our comfort zones into a world we didn’t even know existed.”